 When incoming traffic visits your addon domain, there should be no evidence that it is an addon domain.
 The addon domain will act as an independent domain, with no references to the primary domain.

-In the case of FTP, the addon domain would be associated with the primary domain only by the username.
+The addon domain would be associated with the primary domain only by the username.
 The username usually appears as:

 When creating an addon domain, three things happen:

-- a subdomain is created for the primary domain and attached to the new folder
+- a subdomain is created for the primary domain

 - the new domain name is associated with the subdomain

 This all happens automatically when an addon domain is assigned to an account.
-There is no need further action other than uploading content to the addon domain.
+There is no need for further action other than uploading content to the addon domain.